 Participating artists include Burak Arikan, Bik Van der Pol, Minerva Cuevas, Josh Kun, and Stephanie Syjuco.

-Participating scholars include Julia Bryan-Wilson, Jon Christensen, Teddy Cruz, Fonna Forman, Jennifer A. González, Shannon Jackson, and Fred Turner.
+Participating scholars include Julia Bryan-Wilson, Jon Christensen, Teddy Cruz, Fonna Forman, Jennifer A. González, Shannon Jackson, Shannon Mattern, and Fred Turner.

-Public Knowledge is organized by the San Francisco Museum of Modern Art (SFMOMA) in partnership with the San Francisco Public Library (SFPL).
+Public Knowledge is organized by the San Francisco Museum of Modern Art in partnership with the San Francisco Public Library.
 The project has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.
-Additional support is provided by the California Arts Council, a state agency, and the National Endowment for the Arts, a federal agency.